seshagc/bingmaps-docs/BingMaps/rest-services/locations/location-recognition.md

 ## Response

-One or more entities are returned in the response when you make a request using this URL
+One or more entities are returned in the response when you make a request using this URL.

 |Field Name|Description|
 |----------------|-----------|
 |`businessesAtLocation`|List of businessAddress & businessInfo elements representing the businesses or named venues found within the specified search radius.|